 - “How do you want it to feel?”

-For this exercise, you’ll need to download the Khurram Value deck and print it.
+You’ll need to download the Khurram Value deck and print it for this exercise.
 You can also use the digital version if you wish to.

 - Check-in with the team how everyone is doing (5 mins)